 fbpx

-Setting rules with children is important but how to we begin this process?
+Setting rules with children is essential, but how do we begin this process?
 Parenting is a lot of work, and there are many tools and resources to help you.
-However, if you want to be an effective parent, it’s important that you establish clear rules and limits… with your children’s input!
-Because, after all, children are more likely to follow our direction and guidance if they are involved in the process of making the rules for the household.
+However, to be an effective parent, you must establish clear rules and limits… with your children’s input!
+After all, children are more likely to follow our direction and guidance if they are involved in making the rules for the household.

-This article will explain why it’s important to create rules with children.
+This article will explain why it’s vital to create rules with children.
 It will also demonstrate how to involve children in this process.

 Children.